kubedb/docs/docs/guides/mongodb/volume-expansion/overview.md

 6. `KubeDB` Enterprise operator watches the `MongoDBOpsRequest` CR.

-7. When it finds a `MongoDBOpsRequest` CR, it pauses the `MongoDB` object which is referred from the `MongoDBOpsRequest`.
+7. When it finds a `MongoDBOpsRequest` CR, it halts the `MongoDB` object which is referred from the `MongoDBOpsRequest`.
 So, the `KubeDB` Community operator doesn't perform any operations on the `MongoDB` object during the volume expansion process.

 8. Then the `KubeDB` Enterprise operator will expand the persistent volume to reach the expected size defined in the `MongoDBOpsRequest` CR.